Railway turntable: United States

 Due to the asymmetric design of many locomotives, turntables still in use are more common in North America than in Europe, where locomotive design favors configurations with a controller cabin on both ends or in the middle.
 In San Francisco, US, the Powell cable car line uses turntables at the end of the routes, since the cable cars have operating controls at only one end of the car.
 The Long Island Rail Road still has a turntable and roundhouse at the Richmond Hills yard.

 Surviving turntables

 Several working examples remain, many on heritage railways in Great Britain, and also in the United States.
-Some examples include:
+Some examples are: